Nau mai haere mai! Welcome!

 My Approach

-I work from an eclectic style, using a range of tools and approaches - from over 30 years of training, and lived experience.
-I am open, honest, and transparent, with the focus always on you, your goals, and your process.
-I also maintain a safe, professional space, and if any potential conflicts of interest arise, I will address them openly and respectfully.
+I work from an eclectic style, drawing on a wide range of tools and approaches shaped by over 30 years of training and lived experience.
+I am open, honest, and transparent, with the focus always on you, what matters to you, and what you want to work toward.
+I maintain a safe, respectful, and professional space, and I work with clear boundaries.
+If any potential conflicts of interest arise, they are addressed openly and respectfully, so the integrity of the work and the space is always protected.

 Your Rights & Confidentiality